This guide assumes that you have completed the Quickstart.

 Rules:

-- Use graphs to show quantitative information such as:
+- Use graphs to visualize quantitative information like stock performance or revenue growth.

 `;